Frequently asked questions

 What is the delivery time for a LifeBoard?

-Normal delivery time is 2-4 weeks.
-If you need LifeBoard faster, please contact us.
-We would like to discuss your specific situation and whether the equipment can reach you even faster.
+The standard delivery time is 2-4 weeks.
+If you need LifeBoard sooner, please feel free to contact us.
+We would be happy to assess your specific situation and see if we can get the equipment to you even faster.

 How much does LifeBoard cost?